Research & Data

 Access & Engagement

 Thank you to APH for hosting the site.
-The quantitative data analysis is being led by Dr. Kathryn Botsford with assistance from Rett McBride a doctoral candidate at Georgia State University.
-The qualitative team being led by Drs.
-Tina Herzberg and Tiffany Wild are hard at work
+The quantitative data analysis is being led by Dr. Kathryn Botsford with assistance from Rett McBride, a doctoral candidate at Georgia State University, and the qualitative team is led by Drs.
+Tina Herzberg and Tiffany Wild.

-The Children’s Vision and Eye Health: A Snapshot of Current National IssuesThis report is a compilation of current research, survey data, and best-practices that outline the current landscape for children’s vision and eye health in the United State. © 2016 by The National Center for Children’s Vision and Eye Health at Prevent Blindness. https://www.preventblindness.org/childrens-vision-and-eye-health
+The Children’s Vision and Eye Health: A Snapshot of Current National IssuesThis report is a compilation of current research, survey data, and best practices that outline the current landscape for children’s vision and eye health in the United States. © 2016 by The National Center for Children’s Vision and Eye Health at Prevent Blindness. https://www.preventblindness.org/childrens-vision-and-eye-health

 Other publications from Prevent Blindness: https://nationalcenter.preventblindness.org/publications-and-presentations